World of Warcraft: Development

 After releasing StarCraft in 1998, Blizzard began work on its next title.
 Initially, this was a project known as Nomad, based on the tabletop role-playing game Necromunda that took place in a post-apocalyptic setting.
 Over its first year of development, Nomad did not have a strong sense of direction; at that time, many of the Blizzard developers had also become fans of the MMORPG EverQuest, released in 1999 by Verant Interactive.
 Interest waned in Nomad as the company talked about making their own MMORPG, based on the Warcraft series and improving on aspects that they felt did not work from EverQuest.
 In a management vote, all but Duane Stinnett, the project lead on Nomad, voted for this shift, and work on Nomad stopped by the end of 1999 as World of Warcraft was initiated.

 World of Warcraft was first announced by Blizzard at the ECTS trade show in September 2001.
 Released in 2004, development of the game took roughly 4–5 years, including extensive testing.
 The 3D graphics in World of Warcraft use elements of the proprietary graphics engine originally used in Warcraft III.
 The game was designed to be an open environment where players are allowed to do as they please.
-Quests are optional and were designed to help guide players, allow character development, and to spread characters across different zones to try to avoid what developers called player collision.
-The game interface allows players to customize appearance and controls, and to install add-ons and other modifications.
+Quests are optional and were designed to help guide players, to allow character development, and to spread characters across different zones to try to avoid what developers called player collision.
+The game interface allows players to customize appearance and controls and to install add-ons and other modifications.

 World of Warcraft runs natively on both Mac and Windows platforms.
 Boxed copies of the game use a hybrid CD to install the game, eliminating the need for separate Mac and Windows retail products.
 The game allows all users to play together, regardless of their operating system.
 Although there is no official version for any other platform, support for World of Warcraft is present in Windows API implementations Wine and CrossOver allowing the game to be played under Linux and FreeBSD.
 While a native Linux client is neither released nor announced by Blizzard, in January 2011 IT journalist Michael Larabel indicated in a Phoronix article that an internal Linux client might exist but is not released due to the non-standardization of the Linux distro ecosystem.